brendantipp/br_pands_project/README.md

-    import pandas as pd #abbreviate library to simplyfy code import matplotlib.pyplot as plt #abbreviate library to simplyfy code import seaborn as sns #abbreviate library to simplyfy code import numpy as np #abbreviate library to simplyfy code
+    import pandas as pd #abbreviate library to simplyfy code import matplotlib.pyplot as plt #abbreviate library to simplyfy code import matplotlib.image as mpimg# to display image on screen import seaborn as sns #abbreviate library to simplyfy code import numpy as np #abbreviate library to simplyfy code